 They can appear stacked, they can be sorted by content type and they can be organized—either hidden or shown depending on the desired card display state.
 They come in two main states—active and inactive.
 Active cards have the option to view settings on the back of the card.
 Inactive cards have the option of setting up a goal or action.

 When developing the style guide, we reviewed the use cases of the grayscale color palette.
-There were several not in use and others which had inconsistencies in application.
+There were several not in use and others which had inconsistencies in the application.
 We eliminated unnecessary colors from the palette and created rules for the use of the grayscale palette.
 By narrowing the scope of gray usage down to 5 main colors, we were able to outline a design system which could be applied to any client project.

 The style guide is broken into mobile, tablet and larger screen configurations.
 The style guide shows the various states of the cards and options for configurations full-width, horizontal and vertical.